Background Check Duration: What to Expect

 Laws and regulations

-For example, if the process involves contacting a previous employer and they take a while to deal with the query, you may find that it slows things down.
+For example, if the process involves contacting a previous employer and they take a while to deal with the query, you may find that it slows things down, increasing the background check duration.
 While much of the background check process is automated, there is always room for human error.
 Don’t panic if it’s slower than you expect.
 That doesn’t necessarily mean there is a problem.

 It’s important to remember that a background check is usually a good sign that the company is seriously considering you for the position.
 Let’s take a look at some other common questions regarding a background check during the screening process.